 - The coordinator is responsible for outreach & recruitment.
 They will be organizing and participating in career fairs, school and Industry events, marketing, advertising, and networking.
 Will be conducting industry and workforce analysis to prepare for training demands and to achieve program affirmative action goals.

 - Will communicate and develop relationships with academic and vocational organizations,

 pre-apprenticeship programs, signatory contractors, contractor associations, Local unions, trade associations, community organizations, TERO, and State & Local agencies to enhance, promote and develop partnerships promoting the CCL Apprenticeship program.

 - Conduct all Apprentice Coordinator activities in compliance with the JATC Policies & Procedures, MA 1058 Standards.

-- Attend, organize, and prepare required documentation for monthly JATC meetings.
-Responsible for reporting and making program recommendations regarding any needed committee.
+- Attend, organize, and conduct monthly JATC meetings, prepare required documentation as needed for new apprentice agreements, and is responsible for reporting and making recommendations regarding any needed committee actions.

 - Excellent organizational and time management skills

 - Basic computer skills